Jerry-Master/lung-tumour-study/preprocessing/README.md

 All the scripts are used in the same way `python3 [SCRIPT_NAME].py [FLAGS]`.
 There are five different flags that correspond to the paths of the files to convert:

-* `--png_dir`, `--csv_dir`: The paths to the images and their labels, used in any script that converts to or from PNG <-> CSV format.
+* `--png-dir`, `--csv-dir`: The paths to the images and their labels, used in any script that converts to or from PNG <-> CSV format.
 It indicates input or output depending on the conversion.
-* `--gson_dir`: Path to the geojson files, either input or output depending on conversion.
+* `--gson-dir`: Path to the geojson files, either input or output depending on conversion.
-* `--json_dir`: Path to hovernet jsons, only used as input.
+* `--json-dir`: Path to hovernet jsons, only used as input.
-* `--output_path`: Path to save the centroids tables, only used as output.
+* `--output-path`: Path to folder where to save output, used in several scripts.
-* `--centroids_path`: Path used in the `centroids2png.py` file to retrieve the centroids.
+* `--centroids-path`: Path used in the `centroids2png.py` file to retrieve the centroids.
-* `--orig_dir`: Path to original images.
+* `--orig-dir`: Path to original images.

 If any folder indicated as output doesn't exist, it is created at runtime.